 How to join

-If you are interested in becoming a member, please contact Susan Colwell, ISA director of publications at scolwell@ISA.org.
-You will need to send her your current title and job description, education including any technical training or university courses in process automation and control, the number of years of industry experience and whether you want to be considered as a protégé/protégée (asking questions) or a resource (answering questions).
+If you are interested in becoming a member, please contact Rick Zabel at email@example.com.
+Please send your current title and job description, education including any technical training or university courses in process automation and control, the number of years of industry experience and whether you want to be considered as a protégé/protégée (asking questions) or a resource (answering questions).